datawire/kubernaut/README.md

     ```

 5. When you are all done use `kubernaut discard` to release the cluster or if you are lazy and forget about it then the cluster will be automatically terminated after 60 minutes.

+# Feature Requests and Bug Reports

+We are open to suggestions about new and exciting features along with receiving bug reports.
+You can report feature requests for either the CLI app or the [kubernaut.io](https://github.com/datawire/kubernaut) service in this repository.

 # Command Reference